DerGoogler/magisk-files/note.md

 ### What is new?

 - Update script for Magisk installation to system partition
-- Canary or Debug build now will tell you to update if version name is mismated
+- Canary or Debug build now will tell you to update if version name is mismatched

 ### Diff from official